 Educational & Outreach Activities

-- Social media – we have a Facebook group, Lake Pepin Local Food Group, with 189 members from the area.
-We post updates about the work we are doing in the group on a monthly/quarterly basis.
+- Social media – we have a Facebook group, Lake Pepin Local Food Group, with 243 members from the area.
+We posted updates about the work we are doing in the group on a monthly basis.
 Some people in this group are also farming but not yet actively participating in the Lake Pepin Local Food Group.
 With more information gained from this Facebook group, they may decide to take a more active role or apply what we learn to their own operation.

 - We have shared updates through our facebook group page and group email list on our progress with the toolkit, online sales platform review, and interviews with buyers.